The Just Powers Podcast features readings and discussions on the pressing energy and environmental issues of our times.

-The first three Series of JP Podcast feature a selection of recorded articles — ‘Read & Records’ (or ‘R&Rs’) — that that have informed both the thinking and practices of the Just Powers team, and that we hope can likewise inform the way others think about current energy transition issues.
+The first original three Series of JP Podcast feature a selection of recorded articles — ‘Read & Records’ (or ‘R&Rs’) — that that have informed both the thinking and practices of the Just Powers team, and that we hope can likewise inform the way others think about current energy transition issues.

 Series I features a selection of articles focused on developing feminist and decolonial approaches to ecological issues.

 Series II focuses on participatory and collaborative media and social media production and distribution as a way of disrupting mainstream approaches to communication and research for social change.

 Series III focuses on the question of infrastructure and its role and impact for thinking through and acting on today’s pressing ecological, social, and political crises.

 Learn more about the energy and environmental issues of our time by exploring the Just Powers podcast archive.

 Explore more Just Powers projects

 Discover the other projects that Just Powers is conducting to document, investigate, analyze energy transition.